preset/website/content/docs/03-guides/01-writing-a-preset.md

 In its simplest form, a preset can be just one `preset.ts` file.
 Preset will find that file and evaluate it without installing the dependencies specified in the `package.json`, if there is one.

-But as soon as you want the safety of typings, you will need to add `use-preset` as a development dependency.
+But as soon as you want the safety of typings, you will need to add `apply` as a development dependency.

 As a convenience, the command-line interface as an `--init` parameter for kickstarting your preset's development.